-Baggy Versus Fitted T Shirts: The Pros & Cons of Each
+Baggy Versus Fitted T-Shirts: The Pros and Cons of Each

 - Think carefully about V-neck collars.

 There’s a place for a great V-neck fit, and it is usually best used by shorter people who would like to elongate their necks to create the illusion of height, or by people with a larger frame looking to slim down their appearance.
-Experimenting with the collar on your t shirt can help you make sure you look the best you can be!
+Experimenting with the neckline on your t-shirt can help you make sure you look the best you can be!

 - Get the right sleeve length.